 - Identify gaps in the market that your business could fill

-The U.S. Small Business Administration suggests conducting a competitive analysis at least quarterly to stay current with market developments.
-This regular assessment helps identify emerging trends and shifting customer preferences before they become obvious.
+The U.S. Small Business Administration suggests running a competitive analysis at least quarterly to stay current with the market.
+Doing it regularly helps you spot new trends and shifting customer preferences before they’re obvious to everyone.

-Effective local advertising emphasises what makes your business uniquely valuable to local customers:
+Good local advertising plays up what makes your business valuable to local customers:

 - Local expertise: Deep knowledge of the community and its needs